Legal guide for company directors and CEOs in the Czech Republic

 12. How do the director’s duties change if the company is in financial difficulties?

-On the other hand, filing an insolvency petition if your company is not insolvent could make board members liable for damaging the reputation of the company and decreasing its value.
+On the other hand, filing an insolvency petition if the company is not insolvent could make board members liable for damaging the reputation of the company and decreasing its value.

-Directors are not expected to be experts in every area that will arise in connection with company management, but they are expected to show that their decision-making and future expectations were based on sound reasoning, and use the help of an expert when there is a need to do so.
+Directors are not expected to be experts in every area that will arise in connection with the company’s management, but they are expected to demonstrate that their decision-making and future expectations were based on sound reasoning, and to utilise the help of an expert when and where needed.

 13. What potential liabilities can a director incur?

-Directors owe their duties to the company and are therefore potentially liable to the company itself in respect of any breach of those duties; directors will not generally incur direct liability to individual shareholders.
-Most of the general duties under the Act on Business Corporations are fiduciary duties and as a result a director in breach may be liable to compensate or account to the company.
+Directors owe their duties to the company and are therefore potentially personally liable to the company itself in respect of any breach of those duties; directors will generally not incur direct liability towards individual shareholders.
+Most of the general duties under the Act on Business Corporations are fiduciary duties, and as a result, a director in breach may be liable to compensate or account to the company.

-It is also possible for directors to assume personal liability to third parties if the circumstances show that they held themselves out as doing so, or if they led the third party to believe that they had authority to act on the company’s behalf.
+It is also possible for directors to assume personal liability towards third parties if the circumstances show that they held themselves out as doing so, or if they led the third party to believe that they had the authority to act on the company’s behalf.

 14. How can a director limit his/her liability?

-Any arrangement between the company and a director for relieving the director from liability for damage caused by them to the company, or limiting their liability, is null and void.
+Any arrangement between the company and a director for relieving the director from liability for damage caused by them to the company, or limiting their liability in advance, is null and void.

 A company is permitted to purchase directors’ and officers’ insurance on behalf of its directors, and it is usual for such insurance to be put in place.